Steven C. Macdonald, PhD, MPH, BA

 Clinical Associate Professor, Epidemiology

-Dr Macdonald is with the Washington Tracking Network as Surveillance Epidemiologist at the Washington State Department of Health.
-He has previously worked as a health policy analyst at the University of Washington (UW) School of Public Health, as a research scientist in preventive medicine at the UW School of Medicine, and as an epidemiologist in the Surveillance Branch at the CDC National Center for Environmental Health in Atlanta.
+Dr Macdonald is principal consultant with William Farr Applied Epidemiology.
+He has previously worked as a health policy analyst at the University of Washington (UW) School of Public Health, as a research scientist in preventive medicine at the UW School of Medicine, as an epidemiologist in the Surveillance Branch at the CDC National Center for Environmental Health in Atlanta, and as a surveillance epidemiologist at the Washington State Department of Health.

 Dr Macdonald was awarded fellowships in Health Services Research, and Environmental Pathology & Toxicology.
 He has taught courses in public health practice, and public health surveillance.